MMRINet: Efficient Mamba-Based Segmentation with Dual-Path Refinement for Low-Resource MRI Analysis: Conclusion

 \section{Conclusion}

 We introduced MMRINet, a lightweight Mamba-based architecture for brain tumor segmentation tailored for resource-limited clinical environments.
-By integrating linear-complexity state-space modeling with Dual-Path Feature Refinement (DPFR) and Progressive Feature Aggregation (PFA), MMRINet balances contextual awareness and fine structural detail, achieving competitive performance (0.75 Dice, 12.23 mm HD95) with only 2.5M parameters.
-The model surpasses heavier transformer-based baselines while enabling faster convergence and reduced GPU memory usage, validating its suitability for deployment in low-resource hospitals.
-Future work will expand MMRINet into a multi-task framework integrating tumor grading and survival prediction, with cross-dataset evaluation across BraTS, BraTS-Africa, and clinical data to further assess generalization across scanner conditions.
-Moreover, we will extend MMRINet to other imaging modalities, leveraging the efficiency of Mamba's linear-complexity modeling to achieve robust and scalable multi-modal brain tumor analysis across diverse clinical datasets.
+By integrating linear-complexity state-space modeling with Dual-Path Feature Refinement (DPFR) and Progressive Feature Aggregation (PFA), MMRINet balances contextual awareness and fine structural detail, achieving competitive validation performance (0.75 Dice, 12.23\,mm HD95) with only 2.5M parameters.
+The model surpasses the evaluated transformer-based and Mamba-based baselines while maintaining a small memory footprint, supporting its effective use as a strong practical segmentation backbone for low-resource MRI analysis.